EliAndrewC/l7r/setting/l7r.md

 Heimen are "half-people" and include farmers and merchants.

 Hinin are "non-people" and laborers, servants, and entertainers.
-The lowest part of the hinin caste are the burakumin, or "untouchables" who perform ritually unclean labor such as mortians and tanners and those who handle "night-soil" (human feces).
+The lowest part of the hinin caste are the burakumin, or "untouchables" who perform ritually unclean labor such as morticians and tanners and those who handle "night-soil" (human feces).

 Monks exist outside the Celestial Order, walking as the Shinsei did with one foot in this world and one foot in the spiritual realm.
 Although monks are a small part of the population (less than 1%) they are enormously influential due to the reverence held by humans of all castes for the gods and their servants and those who preach the Tao of Shinsei.